-By the end of each English language proficiency level, an English Language Learner can ELP.2-3.3.
-Level 1 Level 2 Level 3 Level 4 Level 5 An ELL can speak and write communicate simple information deliver simple oral presentations • compose written texts deliver short oral presentations • compose written deliver short oral presentations • compose written with some details, about grade- appropriate complex literary and informational texts and topics about familiar texts, topics, experiences, or events. about familiar texts, topics, experiences, or events. narratives • compose informational texts about familiar texts, topics, experiences, or events. narratives • compose informational texts about a variety of texts, topics, experiences, or events. narratives • compose informational texts about a variety of texts, topics, experiences, or events.
+By the end of each English language proficiency level, an English Language Learner can ELP.4-5.3.
+Level 1 Level 2 Level 3 Level 4 Level 5 An ELL can speak and write about grade- appropriate complex literary and informational texts and topics • communicate simple information about familiar texts, topics, events, or objects in the environment. deliver short oral presentations compose written texts about familiar texts, topics, and experiences. including a few details, • deliver short oral presentations • compose written narratives or informational texts about familiar texts, topics, and experiences. including some details, including details and examples to develop a topic, • deliver oral presentation s • compose written narrative or informational texts